-NOTE: All other elements of the silica rules apply when using Table 1, (construction or non-construction employees) except for air sampling.
+NOTE: All other elements of the silica rules apply when using OSHA's Table 1 (see attachment), except for air sampling.
 This includes training, medical surveillance, control measures, and recordkeeping.

-If an employee performs more than one task in Table 1 during their shift, the total duration of tasks must be used to determine the appropriate respiratory protection.
+If an employee performs more than one task in OSHA's Table 1 during their shift, the total duration of tasks must be used to determine the appropriate respiratory protection.
 For instance, tasks which total less than four hours may use the respiratory protection specified for less than four hours.
 If the total duration of tasks is greater than four hours, then the respiratory protection must be the level specified in the "> hours/shift" column.